replicatedhq/help-center/content/guides/ship-with-docker-swarm/iterating.md

 {{< linked_headline "Next Steps" >}}

-Congratulations!
 You have successfully created a Docker Swarm app, converted it into a Replicated on Swarm application, and deployed it to a running server running Swarm.
 From there, you created a new release to make it configurable for your end users.

 You're ready to begin customizing this application to meet your needs, or create a new one from scratch.
 As always, we are here to help you succeed on building your application in Replicated.
 For more help, check our [community](https://help.replicated.com/community) or our [Swarm documentation](https://help.replicated.com/docs/swarm).